All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Compounded Tirzepatide: Additional Considerations

-Compounded tirzepatide is prepared by compounding pharmacies (503A or 503B facilities) and is not FDA-approved.
-While it contains the same active ingredient, there are important differences that can affect the side effect experience.
+Compounded tirzepatide is prepared by compounding pharmacies (503A or 503B facilities) and isn't FDA-approved.
+While it contains compounded formulations of the active ingredient, there are important differences that can affect the side effect experience.
 Formulation variability is the biggest concern.

 Compounding pharmacies may use different buffer solutions, concentrations, or preservatives that can influence absorption rate, injection site pain, and GI symptom intensity.